 Cameras such as DSLR are much heavier than your classic point-and-shot and as such are more difficult to carry around with you on your travels.
 Because of this, it’s worth investing in a good camera case that will be easy to take from place-to-place as well as protecting your gear from prangs and scapes.

 Be sure to keep your camera secured when not shooting, like in a hotel safe or hostel locker.
-Never check expensive equipment into the hold of any transport carrier, always take it as carry-on.
-Try not to flash your camera around in sketchy or poverty-stricken areas, keep it hidden in a nondescript bag until ready for use.
+Never check expensive equipment into the hold of any transport carrier (it's always preferable to take it with you as carry-on).
+Try not to flash your camera around in downtrodden, poverty-stricken areas.
+Use common sense when in doubt, always keeping your mod cons hidden in a nondescript bag until ready for use.

 10. Get insurance

-If you're taking exxy equipment on your holiday, make sure its suitable protected with insurance.
+If you're taking exy equipment on your holiday, make sure you're suitably protected with travel insurance.
+Just take into account the following before you buy a policy:

 Alternatively, you could also look at insuring your valuables under your home and contents plan, or a separate camera insurance policy.
 Before doing so, check that you are able to travel with the insured items and that they would be covered when away from home.